g-e-kenney/prettyClusters/README.md

 - Important [introductory note](https://github.com/g-e-kenney/prettyClusters/#important-note)
 - [Why](https://github.com/g-e-kenney/prettyClusters/#why) make `prettyClusters`?
 - [Components](https://github.com/g-e-kenney/prettyClusters/#the-prettyclusters-toolset) of `prettyClusters`, and how you use them
-- [Development](https://github.com/g-e-kenney/prettyClusters/#development) information, including updates (most recent: 20230711) and a to-do list
+- [Development](https://github.com/g-e-kenney/prettyClusters/#development) information, including updates (most recent: 20230712) and a to-do list

 ## Important note
-This is very much a work in progress, and I'm a biochemist doing terrible things to code: there will be bugs.
+This is very much a work in progress, and I'm a chemical biologist who has wandered over to the dark side: there will be bugs.
 I'll do what I can to address them, and if you've come up with a fix, I'm happy to try to incorporate it!
 Also, I want to emphasize that this package is utterly reliant on some excellent R packages (particularly [gggenes](https://github.com/wilkox/gggenes) and [tidygraph](https://github.com/thomasp85/tidygraph)).

 ## Why?
 I spend a lot of time working with bacterial gene clusters.
 I wanted some sort of tool that could: